aatxe/srcerror/README.md

 Do you want to learn programming and magic at the same time?

-*Well, hackromancy/bettername is the game for you and everyone you know and everyone else!*
+*Well, SrcError is the game for you and everyone you know and everyone else!*